:focal(850x844:851x845):quality(75))

 Usually a litter of young tigers consists of two to three animals, so four is very special!

-The animal caretakers see that the mother is taking very good care of the cubs, which of course we are very happy about.
+The zookeepers see that the mother is taking very good care of the cubs, so of course we are very happy about that.

 Yes, after the second medical check, we can say with certainty that there are two boys and two girls.